 Rotherham businesses now have until 7 January to apply to a £6 million fund to support South Yorkshire businesses supplying sectors affected by Tier 2 and 3 restrictions or the national lockdown.

-Previously funding has been focused on businesses directly impacted by the restrictions.
-This latest round of grant support is targeted towards businesses that rely largely on the hospitality, accommodation, leisure and entertainment sectors for business-to-business trade, and which have therefore suffered a significant loss income due to COVID restrictions.
+Previous funding schemes have focused on businesses directly impacted by the restrictions.
+This round of grant support is targeted towards businesses that rely largely on the hospitality, accommodation, leisure and entertainment sectors for business-to-business trade – and which have therefore suffered a significant loss income due to Covid-19 restrictions.